DiRAC-Training/FM006-Job-scheduling/_episodes/05-pinning-with-slurm.md

 A more advanced example involving GPUs is given in [LUMI's documentation](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/distribution-binding/#gpu-binding), where users are advised to assign MPI ranks associated with certain GPUs to the NUMA zones that are directly linked to each GPU.
 In this case, MPI processes must be assigned to very specific CPU cores with the Slurm option `--cpu-bind=map_cpu:<map>`.

-::: challenge
+> ## Explicit mapping
+>

-Edit the Slurm script from earlier and modify the `--cpu-bind` flag to use `map_cpu:...` to map MPI processes to specific cores.
-Your goal is to write an explicit mapping that results in a process distribution *matching* the output from `--cpu-bind=cores`.
+> Edit the Slurm script from earlier and modify the `--cpu-bind` flag to use `map_cpu:...` to map MPI processes to specific cores.
+Your goal is to > write an explicit mapping that results in a process distribution *matching* the output from `--cpu-bind=cores`.

-:::: solution
+>

-`map_cpu` requires us to write a list of core IDs, where the first ID in the list will host thread 0, the second ID, thread 1, and so on.
-To match the distribution produced by `--cpu-bind=cores`, we need thread 0 to be assigned to core 0, thread 1 to core 64, thread 2 to core 1, thread 3 to core 65, and then alternating upwards through the cores.
-We'll ignore the affinity associated with the logical cores, since it doesn't affect performance.
+> >`map_cpu` requires us to write a list of core IDs, where the first ID in the list will host thread 0, the second ID, thread 1, and so on.
+> > match the distribution produced by `--cpu-bind=cores`, we need thread 0 to be assigned to core 0, thread 1 to core 64, thread 2 to core 1,
+> > thread  .3 to core 65, and then alternating upwards through the cores.
+We'll ignore the affinity associated with the logical cores, since it
+> > doesn't affect performance.
 Since we have 8 processes to distribute, we should have 8 IDs in our list.
+> {: .solution}
+>
+{: .challenge}

 The actual flag is given to `srun` as: